What is credit card refinancing?

 Deciding between these two options depends on your current situation and future goals.

-If you’re just looking to lower the interest rate on your credit card, refinancing is likely the best option — especially if you think you can pay off your debts during a 0% interest promotional period.
-And even if you don’t qualify for zero interest, you can still try to switch to a card with a lower APR to save money.
+If you’re just looking to lower the interest rate on your credit card, refinancing is likely the best option — even if you don’t qualify for a zero interest introductory period on a balance transfer card, you can still try to switch to a card with a lower APR to save money.

 If you’re looking to pay off your credit card debt completely — and can’t imagine doing so during the grace period of a balance transfer credit card — then a debt consolidation loan is probably a better option.
 With a fixed term, you can create a plan to pay off your entire debt within five years.

 Both options offer the possibility of lower interest.
-But as you weigh your options, don't forget to crunch all of the numbers and ensure fees don’t stand in the way of debt freedom.
+But as you weigh your options, don't forget to crunch all of the numbers and ensure things like fees and interest don’t stand in the way of debt freedom.